davidcassany/elemental/docs/building-linux-image.md

 The installer media supports configurations through a script which will run in late initramfs in a writeable system root.

+There are some of relevant kernel parameters used by the installer to define the boot context.
+Those are not configurable and included by `elemental3ctl` when setting the bootloader.

+* `elm.recovery`: this flag is used to identify the current system is booting from a recovery partition.
+* `elm.reset`: this flag is used to identify the system is booting from installer RAW image requiring a reset to be fully installed.

+These kernel parameters can be easily used to handle automated actions at boot like in the example below.

 #### Example live configuration script

-In this example, we are going to prepare a configuration script that will set three aspects:
+In this example, we are going to prepare a configuration script that will set four aspects:

 * Autologin so the live ISO does not require a root password
 * An elemental-autoinstaller service to run the installation at boot
+* An elemental-reset service to run the reset at boot
 * A link between the extensions in the ISO filesystem and `/run/extensions` so that they are loaded at boot

 Create the script and make it executable: